 Find answers to some of the most common questions asked about CPP Investment Board.
 Have a question that was not answered on this list?
 Visit our Contact us page or Search for more information options.

-The $192.8 billion Fund is not being used to help pay pensions today.
+The $287.3 billion Fund is not being used to help pay pensions today.
 Starting in 2021 a small portion of the CPP Fund’s investment income will be needed to help pay pensions.

 Even with those payments, the CPP Fund will continue to grow for decades to come.

 Yes.
 CPP is the largest single-purpose pension fund in Canada.
-In fact, the CPP is one of the largest and fastest-growing single-purpose pools of assets anywhere in the world.

 Our benchmark is the CPP Reference Portfolio, which comprises a group of broad market indices that embody the long-term investment objectives and associated risk that were envisioned by the CPP stewards at the time of the CPP reforms in 1997.
 This model portfolio is approved by the board of directors for accountability and measurement purposes only and does not act as a target portfolio for the actual CPP Fund.
 We seek to generate value-added returns above this benchmark over the long term.

-Public Equities: 33.4%
+Public Equities: 33.2%

-Private Equities 17.2%
+Private Equities 20.8%

-Fixed Income: 32.3%
+Fixed Income: 25.9%

-Real Assets (real estate and infrastructure): 17.1%
+Real Assets (real estate and infrastructure): 20.1%

 CPPIB believes that the “asset allocation” approach to investing tends to create pressure, possibly at inopportune times, to buy or dispose of illiquid investments in order to stay close to allocation targets.